eMahtab/eMahtab/README.md

 - 💞️ Love Ginger tea, good food and travelling.
 - 📫 I write about my learnings and life experiences at <a href="https://www.mahtabalam.net" target="blank">mahtabalam.net</a>

-### Some of the repositories which I updated recently :
+### Some of the projects/demos which I updated recently :

 1. [Pessimistic Locking example over MySQL database table row](https://github.com/eMahtab/pessimistic-locking)